arinze-edeh/cloud-infrastructure-devops-labs/azure/networking/vm-egress-diagnostics/README.md

 ## Problem Statement

-The DevOps team reported that an Azure Virtual Machine was **unable to install or update any packages**.
-All `apt-get` operations were silently failing, and outbound internet connectivity was completely broken.
-The VM appeared online from the portal but was operationally isolated from the internet.

-**Symptoms observed:**

-* `apt-get update` returning `Ign` (ignored) for all package sources
-* `ping 8.8.8.8` resulting in `100% packet loss`
-* SSH response packets blocked, causing connection timeouts on private IP
+The Nautilus DevOps team encountered an issue with an Azure VM named `nautilus-vm`.
+The team was unable to install any packages on the VM due to connectivity issues.
+The team needed to identify the root cause of the problem and resolve it to restore normal operations.

 **Objectives:**

-1. Investigate the connectivity issue preventing package installation on the Azure VM
+1. Investigate the connectivity issue preventing package installation on the Azure VM `nautilus-vm`
-2. Implement a solution to restore full outbound connectivity and package installation capabilities
+2. Implement a solution to resolve the connectivity issue and restore package installation capabilities on the VM

+> **Note:** The SSH key required to access the Azure VM is already created and added to the VM's authorized keys.
+The key is located at `/root/.ssh/id_rsa` on the `azure-client` host.

 ---